HoufangZhang/MD2NMR/README.md

 # MD2NMR
 Written by TW in Jan 2023, Queen's University Panchenko's Lab.
-For any enquiries please contact anna.panchenko@queensu.ca. back up email: t.wei@queensu.ca
+For any enquiries, please contact anna.panchenko@queensu.ca.
+Backup email: t.wei@queensu.ca

 Subsequently modified and updated by Houfang Zhang and Yunhui Peng in July 2025, Central China Normal University.
 For any enquiries please contact yunhuipeng@ccnu.edu.cn

 ## Description
 MD2NMR is a tool for calculating NMR relaxation observables (R1/R2/NOE/T1/T2/Tau_c) directly from MD trajectories.
-Initially written for calculations regarding nucleosome simulations but can be extended for other proteins/complexes.
-This software is subject to MIT license, with some functions imported from other repo, as noted individually in script comment section.
+It was initially developed for nucleosome simulation analysis but can be extended to other proteins or complexes.
+This software is distributed under the MIT license.
+Some functions are imported from other repositories, as noted individually in the script comments.

 ## Dependencies
 The required packages are listed in 'requirements.txt'.
-To create a new environment using anaconda: (replace myenv as appropriate) conda create --name myenv --file requirements.txt
+To create a new environment using Anaconda (replace myenv as appropriate): conda create --name myenv --file requirements.txt

-or use pip:
+Or using pip:
 pip install virtualenv #create virtual environment virtualenv test_env source test_env/bin/activate pip install numpy==1.23.4 pandas==1.5.1 scikit-learn==1.1.3 scipy==1.9.3 mdtraj==1.9.9

 ## Usage

-For single file mode (basic usage):
+For single-file mode (basic usage):

-Before usage, please check the `config.py` file and make sure the parameters are suitable for the calculation.
-You can change the prefix list and working directory/output directory as needed.
-Double-check that the magnetic field strength corresponds to the experiment result: B0 in `config.py` file.
+Before running, check the `config.py` file to ensure the parameters are suitable for your calculation.
+You can modify the `prefix_list` and working/output directories as needed.
+Double-check that the magnetic field strength (`B0` in `config.py`) matches the experimental value.

 ### Data Download Protocol
-To download the testing MD trajectory, use the following command to download it under the `./data` directory:
+To download the test MD trajectory, run the following command to place it under the `./data` directory:

 python ./tests/download_data.py

 ### Testing Protocol
-To test MD2NMR, run the following command after downloading the testing MD trajectory: python ./src/md2nmr.py -t H3.pdb -y H3_1.xtc
+After downloading the test MD trajectory, run: python ./src/md2nmr.py -t H3.pdb -y H3_1.xtc

 The result should be in the output directory.
 Then, change the `$use_chain_ids$` in `config.py` to `"use_chain_ids = False"` and run the following command to test on the other trajectory: